giantswarm/docs/src/content/getting-started/persistent-volumes/aws/index.md

 ---
-title: "Using Persistent Volumes on AWS"
+title: Using Persistent Volumes on AWS
-description: Tutorial on how to use dynamically provisioned Persistent Volumes on a cluster running on Amazon Web Services"
+description: Tutorial on how to use dynamically provisioned Persistent Volumes on a cluster running on Amazon Web Services
-type: page
-weight: 50
+weight: 10
-tags: ["tutorial"]
 owner:
   - https://github.com/orgs/giantswarm/teams/team-firecracker
 ---